 Besides Hess Persson Estates, Donald and Ursula own two wineries in northern Argentina and six vineyards, also located in that part of the country and MacPhail Vineyards in neighboring Sonoma County.
 See our notes towards the end of this review based on our visits to these other properties.

 Donald is attracted to hillside vineyards; the location of Hess Persson Estates certainly fits this profile.
-From the upper reaches of the vineyards at about 2000 feet, on a clear day one can see the shimmering buildings of San Francisco far to the south west and looking in a different direction, parts of the Napa Valley floor.
-Hess Persson Estates owns 5 primary vineyards in the Napa Valley and one in Monterey County (Shirtail Creek) and also in neighboring Sonoma County.
+From the upper reaches of the vineyards at about 2000 feet, on a clear day one can see the shimmering buildings of San Francisco far to the southwest and looking in a different direction, parts of the floor of Napa Valley.
+Hess Persson Estates owns 5 primary vineyards in Napa Valley and one in Monterey County (Shirtail Creek) and also in neighboring Sonoma County.

-Donald stepped back from running the winery in 2017 and today his daughter Sabrina, and her husband Tim Persson oversee the day-to-day operations of Hess Persson Estates.
+Donald stepped back from running the winery in 2017 and today his stepdaughter Sabrina, and her husband Tim Persson oversee the day-to-day operations of Hess Persson Estates.